amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

 What happens when you press `<your favorite Linux command> <TAB>`?
 You get a bunch of suggestions with one of them just the one you had in mind you were going to type.
 Auto completions in shells are super helpful and that's probably the most boring sales pitch.
 Anyway, as we will find out, quite a bit goes on behind the scenes.

+Before we go too further into my investigations and findings, I  must credit the author of this [blog post](https://www.joshmcguigan.com/blog/shell-completions-pure-rust/) - it triggered my curiosity and made me find time out to learn more about something I use everyday, but don't know much about how it worked.

 Let's learn more about the minions that gets to work when we press the `<TAB>` key on a popular Linux shell, `BASH`.

 ## Setting up